riconaef/Creating-a-Data-Warehouse-on-AWS/README.md

 configparser, psycopg2

 ### Project Motivation
-A startup called Sparkify, needs to have a relational database to perform queries regarding the songs, users are listening to.
-The provided data consists of json files, which need to be reordered into new tables.
+A startup called Sparkify, needs to have a relational database in the form of a star-schema to improve the data-analysis.
+The provided data consists of json files, which need to be reordered into five new tables.
 Following are tables, which were created during the project:

 #### Staging tables: